New Jersey Second Offense DWI Attorneys

 The penalties for a DWI conviction vary, depending on the type of motorist, the driver’s BAC level, the circumstances of the DWI arrest, and the number of prior DWI offenses.

-Enhanced Penalties for a Second DWI Conviction in 10 Years
+Enhanced Penalties for a Second DWI Conviction in NJ Within 10 Years

 Under New Jersey law, drivers who are convicted of Driving While Intoxicated face penalties that include suspension of their driver’s license, possible jail time, heavy monetary fines, and other adverse consequences.
 Beyond that, something known as the “Ten-Year-Rule” means that repeat offenders who are convicted of a second DWI offense within a 10-year period are subject to even more severe penalties: